 What is Guiding Song?

 Guiding Song is the creative work of Marieke Slovin Lewis.
 Marieke is a folk musician, writer, yogi, and editor.
-She uses a method of songwriting I call Story-to-Song (her) to guide songs into the world.
-Marieke originally developed STS with a colleague during my time as a doctoral student between the years 2009 and 2013.
-Since earning my PhD in Sustainability Education, she has gone on to use the Story-to-Song method in her work in the United States and in Europe.
+She uses a method of songwriting I call Story-to-Song (STS) to guide songs into the world.
+Marieke originally developed STS with a colleague during her time as a doctoral student between the years 2009 and 2013.
+Since earning her PhD in Sustainability Education, she has gone on to use the STS method in her work in the United States and in Europe.

 Why Guiding Song?

 Every person is comprised of many thousands of stories.